mnaoumov/obsidian-plugin-chronos/README.md

 ## Periods `@`

-Periods are pans of time displayed with a semi-transparent background. **Periods must be a range with a start and end date**. `Period Name` is optional
+Periods are spans of time displayed with a semi-transparent background. **Periods must be a range with a start and end date**. `Period Name` is optional

 ```
 @ [Date~Date] Period Name